AndyHoang/AndyHoang.github.io/_pages/about.md

 ---
 layout: single
-title: About
+title: About me
 permalink: /about/
 ---

 A simple software developer with Love and Maths belief.

 ### Why this blog
-This blog is about my experience in software developement as well as personal interests.
+This blog is where I share my experience in software development as well as personal interests.

 ### Boring Information
 Current job: